resolutionathens/facilitron-news/content/privacy.md

 ---
-title: "Privacy Policy"
+title: Privacy Policy
-type: "privacy"
+type: privacy
-page: "/privacy.html"
+page: /privacy.html
 layout: single
 description:
 ---

 This privacy policy describes how Facilitron, Inc (Facilitron) collects and uses the personal information you provide on our web site Facilitron.com.
 It also describes the choices available to you regarding our use of your personal information and how you can access and update this information.
 By using, accessing or participating in the Service, you agree to the terms of this Privacy Policy.
 Capitalized terms not defined in this Privacy Policy have the meanings set forth in the Terms of Use (located at facilitron.com/terms).
 We reserve the right to change our Privacy Policy at any time.
 If you do not agree to abide by this or any future Privacy Policy, do not use, access or participate in (or continue to use, access or participate in) the Service.
 We encourage you to periodically review this page for the latest information on our privacy practices.